TodayDesign/opine/README.md

 (functionality from opine-styles) and compile all the js modules under `frontend/scripts` into `public/scripts/main.js` (opine-scripts).

-To alter the configuration, run `gulp config-defaults` to see which config keys are being read, and then set those keys in `config/default.json` (you might have to create this file yourself if one doesn't exist already -- documentation for config is available in the [config](https://github.com/lorenwest/node-config)
+To alter the configuration (for example, if you keep your style sources somewhere other than `frontend/styles`), run `gulp config-defaults` to see which config keys are being read, and then set those keys in `config/default.json` (you might have to create this file yourself if one doesn't exist already -- documentation for config is available in the [config](https://github.com/lorenwest/node-config)